 Many drivers feel perfectly capable of maintaining a conversation over the phone while operating a vehicle.
 What they don’t know is that the human brain cannot focus on two complex tasks at the same time.
 According to the National Safety Council, it is physiologically impossible for people to multi-task.
 Rather than successfully complete two activities simultaneously, the brain is forced to rapidly switch back and forth between the tasks.

-Drivers who are mentally engaged in a conversation are not able to perceive certain stimuli in their field of vision, which may increase the likelihood of distracted driver accidents.
+Drivers who are mentally engaged in a conversation are not able to perceive certain stimuli in their field of vision, which may increase the likelihood of being involved in a car accident.
 This inattention blindness can make it difficult for drivers to react to certain hazards, including objects in the road, inclement weather conditions, pedestrians and negligent drivers.
 Furthermore, hands free cellphones give drivers a false sense of security, which may cause them to displace their attention even more.

 Obtaining legal representation